aamersadiq/aamersadiq.github.io/_posts/2020-10-12-Migration flow for moving applications to cloud.markdown

 <p>
 Migration strategy will outline why, how and when the applications will be migrated and should include:
 <ul>
-<li>Purpose or business case for migrations e.g. what benefits will materialise from migration</li>
+<li>Purpose or business case for migrations e.g. what benefits will materialize from migration</li>
 <li>Decision tree (or list of eligibility criteria) for determining application acceptability for migration. e.g. vendor/development team is available to perform the migration activities, application detail and support documents are available to facilitate and troubleshoot migration, no impact on application licensing, no performance impact, no feature impact </li>
 <li>Group the applications based on the architecture or deployed components. e.g. web application, database, services etc. Then define the generic approach for migrating each type of application. e.g. for databases, backup and restore</li>
 <li>Provide the approach for migrating each group of application. e.g. for databases, do backup and restore</li>